Associate of Science (AS) Degree in Respiratory Care

 A minimum of 99 credits is required for the associate degree in respiratory care.
 See the undergraduate catalog for more information and course descriptions.

-Increase the value of your associates in respiratory therapy degree by adding an undergraduate minor.
-GMercyU offers a wide variety of minors so you can choose the one that best meets your personal and professional goals.
+Increase the value of your associates in respiratory therapy degree by adding an undergraduate minor that best meets your personal and professional goals.

 Position: Professor of Practice and Program Coordinator, Respiratory Care